franziskuskiefer/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The `membership_token` field in the MLSPlaintext object authenticates the
 sender's membership in the group.
+For an MLSPlaintext with a sender type other
+than `member`, this field MUST be set to the zero-length octet string.

 ~~~~~
 membership_token = KDF.Extract(confirmation_key, MLSPlaintextTBS);